 Getting results from digital marketing requires high professional abilities.

-We could keep talking and arguing, but talking to our customers and getting inside their heads and experiences was the effective part, and helped tremendously when building our brand strategy.
+Talking to our customers and getting inside their heads and experiences was the effective part and helped tremendously when building our strategy.

 - Who are my customers?
-Who could be the potential target audiences for my growth?
+Who could be the potential target audience for my growth?

 - What’s important for my customers?